abdelq/garmin-otp-authenticator/README.md

 While a default device is defined in `Makefile`, one can select the device to run tests for or start the simulator on with `DEVICE=<device name in manifest>`.

+It's assumed that you have a signing key named by default `signing-key.der`.
+Running commands in the `Makefile` may fail otherwise.

 ### Testing

 The codebase contains tests about the logic which can be run with `make test`,